Ragmaanir/microtest/README.md

 - fail fast
 - Number of tests and assertions
 - Focus & skip
-- Reporter: list N slowest tests
 - Alternatives to nesting?
 (Use separate describe blocks)
 - Group tests and specify hooks and helper methods for the group only
 - save results to file and compare current results to last results, including timings
+- Write real tests for Microtest

 ## Problems